ssb10/Logo_Extraction/README.md

 A headless browser is used to fetch webpage content.
 The program uses firefox driver (It comes by default with the Selenium package)
 The headless browser needs geckodriver which can be found [here](https://github.com/mozilla/geckodriver/releases).
 Based on the machine that you are using download the driver.

 ## Config.file

+The config file is present in the Logo_Extraction_master directory.
 Mention the path of geckodriver.

 # Running the script